IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

 ```
   ![View_Routes](./images/04-View_Routes.png)

-### Create Action
+### Create an Action

-- To create Email action, we use **MailTrap**, a testing email server that provides us with email credentials.
+- To create an Email Action, we use **[MailTrap](https://mailtrap.io/)**, a test email server that provides us with email credentials.
-  Please sign up and **copy the credentials**:
+  Please sign up and **copy the credentials to use below**:

   ![MailTrap_Credentials](./images/05-MailTrap_Credentials.png)

-- Create Email action using the following JSON configuration and the following GraphQL mutation:
+- Create an Email Action using the following JSON configuration and the following GraphQL mutation:

 ```JSON
 {